Diagnosing Interveinal Chlorosis in Soybeans — it's not just SDS

 CPN-1023

-Interveinal chlorosis, the term used for yellowing and browning of tissue between leaf veins in the upper soybean canopy, is a common symptom in soybean production systems (Figure 1).
+Interveinal chlorosis, the term used for yellowing and browning of tissue between leaf veins in the upper soybean canopy, is a common symptom in soybean production (Figure 1).
 More often than not, it is assumed that interveinal chlorosis indicates the presence of soybean sudden death syndrome (SDS).

 Brown stem rot